Academic Policies: Study Abroad During the Academic Year

 Grades, GPAs, and Transcript

-The Princeton University transcript records the program or university attended, its location, and the credit-bearing courses taken.
-The grades for Junior Independent Work and for courses completed on the Tropical Biology Program in Kenya and Panama and the Kyoto Consortium for Japanese Studies are recorded on the transcript and are included in the calculation of the departmental grade point average.
+The Princeton University transcript records the program or university attended, its location, and the credit awarded.
+The grades for Junior Independent Work and for courses completed on the Tropical Biology Program in Kenya and Panama are recorded on the transcript and are included in the calculation of the departmental grade point average.
 Grades for courses in other programs and foreign universities do not appear on the Princeton transcript and are not included in the departmental grade point average.
 A "T" appears on the transcript to indicate transfer credit.